 Don’t let your emails manage you.

 Your first instinct upon opening your eyes in the morning shouldn’t be to check your emails.
-If you fall victim to those who check it religiously, then learn to suppress the urge.
+If you fall victim to checking it religiously, then learn to suppress the urge.

 Your emails are not going anywhere.

-Checking one email can lead you down a road of mundane tasks that you can leave for later.
+Checking one email can lead you down a road of mundane tasks that might be better left for later.

 Learn to organize your inbox by sender or subject line so that when you do check your email, you can focus on only the important ones.